trxplorer/explorer/README.md

 When building the model: a maven plugin starts a docker container, runs flyway on all the database migrations files (see model/src/main/resources) and outputs the java / jooq sources into model/target/generated-sources

-**Skiping docker**

-If you don't have docker or don't whant to install it, just checkout a branch with current version of the project + "-gen":

-For ex for version 0.0.1-SNAPSHOT do: git checkout 0.0.1-SNAPSHOT-gen

-This branch is automatically generated and pushed by Travis

 ## Building the project